 When writing on the mats, you can use any dry erase markers.
 Provide your preschooler or kindergartner with a tissue or small cloth to erase once they are done.

-I find that laminating the alphabet playdough mats works makes them last longer, and I found a very affordable and effective laminator on Amazon (stays between $21-$24).
+I find that laminating the alphabet playdough mats works makes them last longer, and I found a very affordable and effective laminator on Amazon (stays between $25-$30).
+I've used it for 3 years and it's still works perfectly.
 I'll also link the laminating sheets and dry erase markers I love best.

 A KinderReady Summer is your one stop shop for fun activities that target the exact skills kids need as they enter kindergarten.